 - These downloaded originals are available in the Picture folder on your MacBook.
 You can see the location of this folder in your Photos App Preferences.

 - You can access the Picture Folders in the Finder >Home > Pictures for your user account.
 This allows you to download all the pictures to an external hard drive if you choose

 In iOS 12.1+, there is also another location on your iPhone settings that provides additional guidance.

 When you tap on Settings > Photos and scroll down to the bottom, explore the section called ‘TRANSFER TO MAC OR PC’.
 Here you have the option to set it up to transfer originals or transfer the photos in a compatible format.

 While iCloud can be a bit confusing, it’s actually a relatively simple system to use once you understand it.

 - iCloud Not Working – A Comprehensive Troubleshooting Guide

-- How to disable iCloud photo link when sending Photos to your contacts
+- Disable iCloud photo link when sending Photos to your contacts

-- How To Find Your Near By Photos in iOS 12 on your iPhone
+- Find Your Near By Photos in iOS 12 on your iPhone

 - How To Fix iCloud Backup Issues, A Comprehensive Guide